Two-step dynamics of photoinduced phonon entanglement generation between remote electron-phonon systems: Summary

 In this paper, we studied the dynamics of entanglement generation between remote systems by the irradiation of a quantized light pulse.
-Employing a model of coupled electron-phonon-photon systems, we found that the quantum mutual information for phonons $I_M(t)$ reveals the dynamics of phonon entanglement generation, and that $I_M(t)$ grows with a certain incubation period during photoirradiation.
-This feature can be understood from the dynamics of composite modes derived from the Heisenberg equation of motion.
+Employing a model of coupled electron-phonon-photon systems, we found that the quantum mutual information for phonons $I_M(t)$ reveals the dynamics of phonon entanglement generation.
+Since phonons are coupled with electrons, phonon entanglement is mediated by electron entanglement generated by photoexcitation.
+Hence, the growth of the electron entanglement precedes that of the phonon entanglement, and $I_M(t)$ for phonons grows with a certain incubation period.
+This feature can be understood from the dynamics of composite modes derived from the Heisenberg equations of motion.

+We took the coherent states of photons as the initial state.
+Since the composite modes for the entanglement generation are found in the equations of motion, the other types of photon states, e.g., the Fock states and the squeezed state, etc., also provide the quantum entanglement between remotes systems.
+Quantitative study on the effect of the quantum state of the incident light is left for the future study.

+The average number of photons at $t=0$ is $\sum_i|\alpha_i|^2=37.5$.
+When the incident light is intense, the semiclassical approximation in which light is regarded as classical field is valid.
+Though the light intensity in the present study is weaker than real experimental situations, we obtain similar results for one-body operators such as $\sigma_z^j$\cite{epjdme}.
+Hence, the present results show that the quantized electromagnetic field should be taken into account in order to study the quantum correlation between material degrees of freedom, even when the semiclassical approximation seems to be valid.
+In other words, the transient effects on quantum many-body states are not clarified so far and the investigation on them are left for future studies.

 Detection methods of entanglement generation dynamics were also studied and we showed that scattered light, e.g., Stokes light, carries information on phonon entanglement.
 We derived relevant composite modes for the complex amplitude of the Stokes light and found that its heterodyne detection will help us distill the information on phonon correlation, which slowly increases after a certain number of phonons are created.
+In this way, the present results show us a way to understand the transient behavior of quantum correlation in interacting many-body systems.